sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/add_caching.md

 Engineers are welcome to cache data as they see fit.

 The cache instances are instantiated in [`internal/redispool`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/internal/redispool/redispool.go).
-You can use the [redis-cache helpers](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@main/-/blob/internal/rcache/rcache.go) to read and write data to and from `redis-cache`, which you are also welcome to add to.
+You can use the [`rcache` package](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@main/-/blob/internal/rcache/rcache.go) to read and write data to and from `redis-cache`, which you are also welcome to add to.

 ## Troubleshooting local redis access